 Briefly, there are two tiers of plans “Economy” and “Professional”.
-The Economy plans, as you’d expect, are cheap, but the caveat is that a lot of the features (e.g., daily backups and Cron jobs) are a paid extra.
+The Economy plans, as you’d expect, are cheap, but the caveat is that there are features (e.g., daily backups and Cron jobs) that you need to pay extra for.
 That said, as long as you read the feature inclusions carefully, the cheaper plans include more than enough resources (including unlimited domains) for most everyday users.

 Plans can only be bought in one year terms and you need to select either Standard or Full monitoring of the account, which if you choose the latter, comes with an extra cost.
 To top it off, there’s a set setup fee added.
 To be honest, I don’t like it when providers nickel and dime customers like this.

 There’s a good variety of ways you can get support.
 Logged out users can access a comprehensive FAQ section and existing customers can login to a help desk area.
 You can email, phone, submit a ticket, or hop on live chat with customer service representatives who are available 24 hours a day.

 When I visited the website at around 10:00 AM on a weekday, the live chat window was offline.
 I sent an email and received a response later the same day.
 The reply was polite and answered all of my questions in full, clarifying some of the beginner friendly features.